Weltraumschaf/gandalf/README.md

 ## Prerequisites

-What you need (for hacking andcompiling):
+What you need (for hacking and compiling):

 - [NASM][nasm] assembler
 - [binutils][binutils] for make and such
 - [GCC][gcc] compiler (only for building cross compiler)
 - [QEMU][qemu] to run the OS
+- pbzip2 for creating the build tools

 On Linux  this should be  no problem at  all.
 On Mac  OS X [home  brew][brew] is recommended to  install the tools.
 On Windows I  guess [CygWin][cyg] is  a good